james-flynn-ie/james-flynn-ie.github.io/index.md

 Hello, and welcome to my web page, hosted by GitHub Pages.

-Here you will find a bit about me and some links to my current projects, which also contain instructions on how you can contribute, if you so wish!
+Here you will find a bit about me, as well as some links to my current projects.

+If you would like to contribute to any of the projects, then please follow the links and check out the Contributing Guide.

 ### About Me